hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/366_the_missionary_work.md

 may have with him, few will venture to deny that the Swami has done yeoman's service to his country in opening the eyes of the Western world to "the good in the Hindu".
-He will always be remembered as the first Hindu Sannyâsin who dared to cross the sea to carry to the West the message of what he believes in as a religious peace.
+He will always be remembered as the first Hindu Sannyāsin who dared to cross the sea to carry to the West the message of what he believes in as a religious peace.

 A representative of our paper interviewed the Swami Vivekananda, with a